Home » Opiate Addiction

 Opiate Addiction

-Opiate addiction occurs after the prolonged use of opiates such as heroin and many prescription pain killers.
+Opiate addiction occurs after the prolonged use of drugs such as heroin and many prescription pain killers.
 Endorphins are created by the body as natural pain killers.
-After continuous use of opiates, the body stops making endorphins and becomes dependent on the opiates.
-As more opiates are taken, the body builds up a tolerance requiring greater amounts opiates to be taken.
-Opiate addiction is usually regarded as a central nervous system disorder.
+However, after continued use of opiate based drugs, the body stops making endorphins and the patient becomes opioid dependent.
+As more opiates are taken, the body builds up a tolerance requiring a greater amounts to be taken to get the same pain-killing effect.
+Addiction to opiates is usually regarded as a central nervous system disorder.

 If you are unable to control your craving and need for opiates you may have an opiate addiction.
 Lying, stealing, and hiding your opiate use from people are all indications that you are addicted to opiates.
-Signs and symptoms of opiate addiction are:
+Signs and symptoms of addiction to opiates are:

 • Shortness of breath